SFU-Archives/digital-transfer/procedures/standard-archives/04-ingest.md

 - `Examine contents` = "Yes".
 - `Create SIP` = "Send to backlog".

-At the end of the process, go to the Archivematica `Backlog` tab to verify completion.
+At the end of the process, go to the Archivematica **Backlog** tab to verify completion.

 Archivematica will sometimes encounter errors (and throw error messages) during processing.
-- "Non-fatal" errors can stand, e.g. failure to identify the file format of a particular file; but these should be noted in the Accession record (see section 5.2 below).
+- "Non-fatal" errors can stand, e.g. failure to identify the file format of a particular file; but these should be noted in the Accession record on the **Workflow > Other events** tab.
 - "Fatal" errors will cause Archivematica to quit the ingest process; consult with other staff and Artefactual support as needed to resolve these on a case-by-case basis.

 <br clear="all"/>